saltstack/salt/doc/ref/configuration/minion.rst

 Default: PKCS1v15-SHA1

-Then RSA signing algorithm used by this minion when connecting to the master's request channel.
+The RSA signing algorithm used by this minion when connecting to the master's request channel.
 Valid values are ``PKCS1v15-SHA1`` and ``PKCS1v15-SHA224``